freeCodeCamp/freeCodeCamp/guide/english/typography/measuring-type/index.md

 ---
 title: Measuring Type
 ---
+## Measuring Type

-## Measuring TypeThere are two units of meausurement to meausure font points and picas
+There are two units of meausurement to meausure font points and picas

 A Point is 1/72 of an inch.
 Point is also abbreviated as "pt"